SmartNamDevoloper/EDA_Loan_Defaulter_Analysis/README.md

   2. 'previous_application.csv' contains information about the client’s previous loan data.
 It contains the data whether the previous application had been Approved, Cancelled, Refused or Unused offer.
   3. 'columns_description.csv' is data dictionary which describes the meaning of the variables.

-A pdf file conains overall approach of the analysis in a presentation.
+A pdf file contains overall approach of the analysis in a presentation.
 The problem statement and the analysis approach briefly.
 Approach to identify the missing data and what  methods were used to deal with it.